-- A. The procedures to allocate and disburse the Attorney Fee Fund to Litigating Tribes' counsel shall be the subject of a separate document to which Janssen and the Released Entities shall not be parties.
-Any costs incurred in allocating and disbursing the Attorney Fee Fund shall be borne by the Attorney Fee Fund. - B. An attorney representing the Participating Tribes may not receive any payment from the Attorney Fee Fund unless such attorney presents this settlement to each tribal opioid client in good faith and uses best efforts to secure participation as set forth in Paragraph V.A above.
+- A. The procedures to allocate and disburse the Attorney Fee Fund to Litigating Tribes' counsel shall be the subject of a separate document to which Walgreens and the Released Entities shall not be parties, but which shall be consistent with Section III.A.2 of this Agreement.
+Any costs incurred in allocating and disbursing the Attorney Fee Fund shall be borne by the Attorney Fee Fund. - B. An attorney representing the Participating Tribes may not receive any payment from the Attorney Fee Fund unless such attorney presents this settlement to each tribal opioid client in good faith and uses best efforts to secure participation as set forth in Section V.A above. - C. For the avoidance of doubt, the TLC shall propose and receive approval from the MDL Court for any funds to be paid to the Common Benefit Fund, as defined in Judge Polster's May 9, 2022 Order (ECF No. 4428), such that Walgreens is under no obligation to hold back any funds for any Common Benefit Assessment.
+Any funds owed to the Common Benefit Fund shall be paid from the Attorney Fee Fund. - D. Walgreens agrees that attorneys representing Participating Tribes have timely reached a settlement for Released Claims with Walgreens and/or Released Entities, such that these attorneys may be eligible for Common Benefit Fund consideration as set forth in Exhibit R of the Global Settlement.